geoman-io/leaflet-geoman/README.md

 polygonLayer.on('pm:snap', function(e) {//...});
 polygonLayer.on('pm:unsnap', function(e) {//...});

+// if allowSelfIntersection is false: listen to when a self-intersection is detected
+// e.intersection includes a geoJSON of the intersection polygonLayer.on('pm:intersect', function(e) {//...});

 // toggle global edit mode (edit mode for all layers on the map) map.pm.toggleGlobalEditMode(options);